wisdom1972/ManchesterIP/README.md

 Other features :

 - Efinity Version Number：2019.3.272.1.6
-- Test the project on Windows and Ubuntu16 envirement both
+- Test the project on Windows and Ubuntu16 environment both

 ## Hardware